joyjeni/Gods_Promise/Gods_Childres_Promise.md

 #### Gracious God Isaiah 30: 18
 The Lord waits to be gracious to you, and therefore he exalts himself to show mercy to you.

+#### Malachi 4:2 Righteousness and healing

+But for you who fear my name, the sun of righteousness shall raise with healing in its wings.